aman-hamidsha/Dec2021-HIS-Manim-Animation/README.md

 A python manim animation prepared in Dec.
 2021 for an internship in Burjeel Medical City.
 Source code is in Source.py.
-Videos can be found in the output folder.
+Output of each of the scenes is also available.